gu-benites/auth-supabase-pkce-v1/docs/implementation-consultant.md

 *   [ ] Test password reset.
 *   [ ] Test email confirmation.
 *   [ ] Verify conditional UI rendering based on auth state in `HomepageHeader` and any other relevant components.
-*   [ ] Verify profile data is displayed correctly (if applicable).
+*   [ ] Verify profile data is displayed correctly using the new `useAuth` hook and detailed `UserProfile` structure (if applicable in current UI).

 ### Task 4.2: Test Data Fetching with TanStack Query
-*   [ ] Verify profile data fetching, loading states, and error states.
+*   [ ] Verify profile data fetching, loading states, and error states for the detailed `UserProfile`.
 *   [ ] Check React Query Devtools for query caching and behavior.

 This plan provides a structured approach to refactoring your application.
 Each task can be broken down further as needed.